cortexproject/cortex/docs/configuration/v1-guarantees.md

 - Tenant Deletion in Purger, for blocks storage.
 - Query-frontend: query stats tracking (`-frontend.query-stats-enabled`)
 - Blocks storage bucket index
+  - The bucket index support in the querier (enabled via `-blocks-storage.bucket-store.bucket-index.enabled=true`) is experimental
   - The block deletion marks migration support in the compactor (`-compactor.block-deletion-marks-migration-enabled`) is temporarily and will be removed in future versions